 Differentiation is a universal conundrum.
 It plays a role in almost every part of our lives and our choices.
 Marketers are no different.
 Agencies are no different.
 Marketers, with their agencies, spend countless hours trying to find and exploit the difference between their brand and its competitors.
-They create, ideate, refine, test, revise and relentlessly monitor their brand vis-à-vis the marketplace to be sure it is performing at its best.
+They create, ideate, refine, test, revise, and relentlessly monitor their brand vis-à-vis the marketplace to be sure it is performing at its best.
 It is arguably the most critical aspect of marketing and ad agencies know it too well.
 But when it comes to differentiating the agency, the cobbler’s children have no shoes.

 There are roughly 50,000 advertising agencies of various stripes in the US alone.
-Census data shows that number is growing since the downturn in 2008.
-Those 50,000+ include traditional, digital, social, experiential and so on.
+Census data shows that the number is growing since the downturn in 2008.
+Those 50,000+ include traditional, digital, social, experiential, and so on.
 Those differences are becoming less distinctive as digital firms expand, traditional firms become more digital, social firms go full service, and the morphing continues in every direction.
 Today we see agencies of all kinds take a lead role with clients who try to find an edge in their marketing during this rapidly evolving marketplace and consumer.

 Where so many agencies get it wrong is defining their difference in exactly the ways that make them the same.
 Differentiation has such broad implications.
 In simple terms, it is the thing that separates you from others in the mind of the prospect.
 That difference applies to the other agencies pitching the same business, but it also applies to the agencies who are currently working for the brand.
 You don’t want to be more of the same or just one of the herd.
-We have all known marketers whose strategy is to be as good as their competitor.
+We have all known marketers whose strategy is to be as good as their competitors.
 Wrong!
 Don’t be a bad client when it comes to your agency.

 Results, experience, services, people are all important but typically not differentiators.
 Digital expertise, full-service capabilities, 100 years in business are facts but not differentiators.
 A packed trophy case, high energy office, a cute office dog – sorry no. All good things but they don’t win the business and rarely get you in the door.
 Every agency claims extraordinary results, lots of awards, years of experience.
 These are the table stakes and not the difference.
-It’s all the same stuff every agency claims as their difference but to a marketer why does it matter.
+It’s all the same stuff every agency claims as to their difference but to a marketer why does it matter.

 So what can an agency do to find its difference?